 It wouldn’t feel right to make a list of romantic reads for Valentine’s Day without including any Austen.
-I refuse to indulge the Elizabeth Bennet/Mr Darcy fandom (as we all know, Pride and Prejudice has been a tough row for me to hoe – review coming soon!), so I’ve gone with a slightly less traditional choice: Emma.
+The Elizabeth/Darcy fandom is well-established, so I’ve gone with a slightly less traditional choice: Emma.
 It took me a little while to understand its understated brilliance, but this tale of a wealthy, beautiful, self-indulgent match-maker is a great Valentine’s Day read (as long as you don’t need your stories to be action-packed to hold your interest).
-Check out my full review of Emma here.
+Read my full review of Emma here.

-Love In The Time Of Cholera – Gabriel García Márquez
+Love In The Time Of Cholera by Gabriel García Márquez

 The romance is right there in the title: this is the story of Love In The Time Of Cholera.
-Now, don’t be scared off by Márquez’s reputation!
-It’s actually an extremely readable story, with that classic South American magical realism we associate with our favourite romantic reads.
+Pick this one up if you’re looking for all of the classic South American magical realism we associate with our favourite romantic reads.
 It’s passionate, it’s lusty, and it examines the way we understand love and what keeps it alive across generations.
 It’s long, but stick with it: it’s worth it in the end (if nothing else, proud singletons will find it keeps them distracted and helps them work on their patience in this trying time of Valentine’s propaganda!).

 Don’t you roll your eyes at me!
-If you approach Little Women with the right perspective, it makes for a damn find romantic read on Valentine’s Day.
-Alcott has an unfair reputation for being “sentimental” and “girly”, but I pulled that shit to shreds in my review.
-The story of Little Women seems a lot more brave and adventurous when you understand more about Alcott’s politics and her motivations for writing.
-As to the romance, I know Alcott was pilloried by her publishers and her fans for the “unromantic” ending: headstrong Jo March turns down Prince Charming’s proposal, and instead chooses to marry the poor (old!)
+If you approach Little Women with the right perspective, it makes for a wonderfully romantic read on Valentine’s Day.
+I know Alcott was pilloried by her publishers and her fans for the “unromantic” ending: headstrong Jo March turns down Prince Charming’s proposal, and instead chooses to marry the poor (old!)
 Professor Bhaer… but I loved it!
 It was realistic, which makes it lovely.
 Plus, it’s easier to imagine our heroine having a happy life with the stimulating professor, than with party-boy Laurie.
 I challenge you to give this American classic another go and see what you find this Valentine’s Day!
 Read my full review of Little Women here.

 And while we’re on romantic endings that aren’t exactly “happy”, if that’s your thing you’re really going to want to read Margaret Mitchell’s sweeping American epic Gone With The Wind.
 Southern belle Scarlett O’Hara connives and conspires her way through the Civil War, falling in and out of love with both the charming Rhett Butler and her best friend’s husband (sometimes at the same time).
 Sure, there’s also some gross romanticisation of slavery in the South, but it’s worth a read this Valentine’s Day nonetheless.

-If high-concept romantic reads for Valentine’s Day appeal to you, try this one on for size: One Day tells the story of two college friends, through the tiny window of a certain day in their lives.
-Through that one day (see what he did there?), Nicholas explores the importance of timing, the changing nature of relationships, and – much like Márquez in Love In The Time Of Cholera – the need for patience when it comes to love.
+If high-concept romantic reads for Valentine’s Day appeal to you, try this one on for size: One Day tells the story of two college friends, through the tiny window of a certain day in their lives each year.
+Through that one day (see what he did there?), Nicholas explores the importance of timing, the changing nature of relationships, and the need for patience when it comes to love.
 It may make you a little nauseated at times, but hopefully Nicholls’s humour and mastery of the craft will keep the vomit where it belongs.
 Plus, the ending… Oh, the ending!